Shooting Star Children's Hospices: Services

 The charity offers support free of charge to families, 365 days a year.
-They have two purpose-built hospices, designed to offer a home-from-home environment whilst also providing a specialist staff, facilities and equipment to support children with complex needs and their families.

-Christopher’s provides overnight care, including respite, symptom management stays, emergency respite and end-of-life care, as well as a range of therapies.
+Christopher’s, their purpose-built hospice in Artington near Guildford, provides overnight care, including respite, symptom management stays, emergency respite and end-of-life care, as well as a range of therapies.
 Facilities include a sensory room, hydrotherapy pool, soft play, and cinema room.
 The hospice has bedrooms equipped with a range of specialist beds and hoists, and family flats for respite stays.
 There are also bereavement suites for end-of-life care and post bereavement, as well as memory and sensory gardens.

-Shooting Star House currently provides Outreach, Therapy and Family Support.
-The hospice offers counselling, complementary therapies, drama, art and music therapy, and family support sessions.
+Shooting Star House, their Outreach, Therapies and Family Support Centre in Hampton, offers counselling, complementary therapies, drama, art and music therapy, and family support sessions.
 Like Christopher’s, Shooting Star House has a hydrotherapy pool, sensory room, soft play, arts and crafts room and gardens for play and remembrance.
-Families are also able to self refer and book sessions for the hydrotherapy pool, arts and crafts room and sensory room.
+Families are also able to self-refer and book sessions for the hydrotherapy pool, arts and crafts room and sensory room.

+As part of the charity’s 2023-2026 strategy, For Every Family, families of babies or children who have died suddenly, and not just those previously known to the charity, can access the expert and comprehensive bereavement care that Shooting Star Children’s Hospices can provide to help cope with the death of a child.

+Their extended bereavement service provides a new pathway of care which includes a rapid-response referral system and specialist trauma therapies.
+Immediate support can be provided to schools and nurseries, and the team has expanded to make sure they can respond to this demand.

 Catchment Area

 The charity provides its services across Surrey and the London Boroughs of Brent, Croydon, Ealing, Hammersmith and Fulham, Harrow, Hillingdon, Hounslow, Kensington and Chelsea, Kingston upon Thames, Merton, Richmond upon Thames, Sutton, Wandsworth and Westminster.
-It currently supports around 700 families.
+Referrals can be made by healthcare professionals, or directly by families that feel they meet the criteria for support.

 Funding

-Shooting Star Children's Hospices receives some central government funding, but the majority of its revenue comes from donations and fundraising.
-The charity's flagship fundraising challenge event, the Sunrise Walk Series, takes place in the summer with walkers setting off just before sunrise for a 10k or 20k walk.
-The series includes a rural Guildford route through the Surrey countryside and parts of the North Downs Way and a Richmond walk that includes Richmond Park, Bushy Park and the grounds of Hampton Court Palace.
-The charity also has teams representing it at the London Marathon, RideLondon, the Brighton Marathon, The Royal Parks Half Marathon and the London Landmarks Half Marathon.
+Shooting Star Children's Hospices receives some central government funding, but the majority of its revenue comes from donations and fundraising. .As well as individual gifts, regular donations and gifts left in wills, the charity also raises money from individuals representing them at various events including the London Marathon, Surrey Half Marathon, Hampton Court Palace Half Marathon and the Thames Path Challenge.
+Their flagship fundraising event is a ball held yearly at the Royal Lancaster Hotel.

 The charity receives the support of a number of local and regional corporate partners and supporters, who hold company fundraising events, offer sponsorship and volunteering support.

 A large amount of fundraising is also generated through local communities, from individuals, schools and education as well as dedicated ‘Friends of Shooting Star Children’s Hospices’ groups.

-Shooting Star Children's Hospices also runs seven charity shops, which are located in Cobham, Godalming, Guildford, Hampton Hill, Shepperton, Teddington, and Weybridge.
+Shooting Star Children's Hospices also runs eight charity shops, which are located in Cobham, Godalming, Guildford, Hampton Hill, Knaphill, Shepperton, Teddington, and Weybridge.